visgl/deck.gl/docs/api-reference/core/deck.md

 ##### `parameters` (Object) {#parameters}

 Expects an object with WebGL settings.
-Before each frame is rendered, this object will be passed to luma.gl's `setParameters` function to reset the WebGL context parameters, e.g. to disable depth testing, change blending modes etc. The default parameters set by `Deck` on initialization are the following:
+Before each frame is rendered, this object will be passed to luma.gl's `setGLParameters` function to reset the WebGL context parameters, e.g. to disable depth testing, change blending modes etc. The default parameters set by `Deck` on initialization are the following:

 ```js
 {